How drunk or high does someone have to be for a DUI/DWI conviction?

 Refusing an officer lawful request for DUI chemical testing typically leads to license suspension.
 And if your case goes to trial, the prosecution usually can tell the jury that you refused to take a DUI test.

-If I’m stopped for driving under the influence, can I talk to an attorney before I decide whether to take a breath, blood, or urine test?
+Can I talk to an attorney before I decide whether to take a breath, blood, or urine test?

 The laws of some states allow motorists to consult with an attorney prior to deciding whether to submit to DUI testing.
 But these states usually give drivers a limited amount of time to do so.
 For instance, some states give drivers 30 minutes from the time of the arrest to contact an attorney.
 After the 30 minutes has passed, the officer is going forward with testing whether or not the driver has been able to talk to a lawyer.